-- The Preliminary Round of judging takes place online by an impressive panel of judges from around the world.
-Nine (9) finalists will be notified by email on Monday, November 16, 2020.
+- The Preliminary Round of judging takes place virtually by an impressive panel of judges from around the world.

-- The Virtual Final Round will take place on Monday, November 30, 2020 10:30am-12pm where the nine (9) finalists will present their entries to an illustrious judging panel of social venture experts.
+- The Final Round is where nine (9) finalists will present their entries to an illustrious judging panel of social venture experts.

-- Finalists will be offered optional presentation coaching November 16-24, 2020 to help prepare for their Final Round presentation.
+- Finalists will be offered optional Presentation Coaching the week prior to the Final Round to help prepare for their Final Round presentation.